Leader Resource 3: Guided Meditation

 Let’s take some time to relax and allow our imaginations to stretch.

 I invite you to get comfortable, whether this means sitting in your chair or perhaps stretching out on the floor.
 Begin with breathing.
 Slowly inhale, and then slowly exhale.
 Inhale, then exhale.
-Breathe in, breathe out.
-Inhale, exhale.
-In, then out.
 Find a rhythm that feels comfortable to you.
 Focus on your breath.
-Inhale, exhale.
 Breathe in, breathe out.
 Starting with your feet, begin to relax your body.
 Let go of the tension in your feet and ankles.
-Relax your muscles as you slowly move up your body, from your shin to your knees to your thigh.
-Relax your abdomen.
-Feel your breath in your stomach and your diaphragm.
+Relax your muscles as you slowly move up your body.
 Release the tension in your shoulders.
-Feel the tension leave your body down your arms, over your elbow, all the way to your hand and fingers.
 Shake the tension out of your hands.
-Let your arms go limp and rest your hands in your lap.
-Move up to your neck.
-So much tension gets held in your head and neck, try to let it go.
-If you are comfortable, let your head roll forward to rest on your chest.
-Concentrate on your spine, focusing your attention on relaxing from your neck all the way down.
-If you haven't already, close your eyes and relax your eyebrows and eyelids.
+Try to let go of the tension in your head and neck.
+If you haven’t already, close your eyes.
 Let go of the tension in your teeth and jaw.
-Are you clenching?
-Let your jaw go slack and leave your mouth open.

 We are going to slip into the world of our imagination for a little while.
 Visualize a comfortable, peaceful place.
 It can be somewhere you have been, a memory, or you can create a place where you can relax and rest undisturbed.
-Is there water nearby?
-Perhaps you see a lake, or the ocean, or a waterfall?
-Are there trees, or flowers, or beautiful rocks nearby?
-Can you see the sun?
-Feel a gentle breeze?
-How does the air smell and taste?
-Are your feet or hands in touch with the earth?
-Do you see mountains in the distance?
-Find a place to rest for few minutes.
+What do you see and feel?
+Rest there for a few minutes.
 Let your mind wander.
 Daydream a bit.
 What is it that makes this place special for you?

 While you are resting in your special place, let your mind wander to a time in the recent past or perhaps long past, where you had to make an important financial decision.
-It may have involved a small amount of money or a great deal of money but it did make an impact on you.
-Perhaps it also affected someone you love or even your community or the world.
+It may have involved a small amount of money or a great deal of money, but it did make an impact on you, and perhaps on someone you love or on your community.
 Was it a time when you purchased something?
 Was it a time when you had to borrow money?
-Was it time when you didn't have enough?
+Was it time when you didn’t have enough?
 Was it a gift, given or received?
 Was it an investment in the future?
 In that situation, how conscious were you of your financial status relative to that of others?

 Think back to your feeling when you made this decision.
 Were you confident?
 Were you worried?
 Afraid?
 Who else was involved in this decision?
 What do you think they were feeling?